 Eva pushed her plate and waved a hand for a servant to take it away.
 “Lord Luka, don’t mistake my demeanor.
 I already established my lineage with the Council.
 I don’t need your approval, nor is it welcomed.”

-As she stood, Josah pulled Eva’s chair and placed it between her and Luka.
-He struggled to pull away from the table as Eva walked towards the Council.
+As she stood, Josah pulled Eva’s chair out and placed it between her and Luka.
+He struggled to pull away from the table as Eva walked to the Council’s table.
 “Eva, Eva Marie,” he shouted.

 Eva turned and pointed behind Luka.
 “Your men have entered the city with swords drawn.
 It’s time for you to leave.”

-Luka rushed towards Eva but tripped over Josah feet.
+Luka rushed to Eva but tripped over Josah’s feet.
 “You fool!”

 Josah knew Caleb was ready to send arrows to defend him, so he didn’t draw his sword.
 Hodi and Ludda made their way to the tables, standing on either side of Josah.

 When Ludda grabbed his arm, Josah pulled him off balance and into the looming bulk of a man.
-Ludda fell as Hodi stood unmoveable.
+Ludda fell as Hodi stood unmovable.
 “Ludda, Hodi!
 Put away your swords.
 Now!”

 It was Graybard, armed with a wooden staff.
 “I’ll beat you into submission if you don’t withdraw your swords!”

 “Alright, then.
 I’m about to leave.
 Return with me, and I’ll restore you to your post.”
-Luka walked toward Graybard, then looked at his two men.
+Luka walked to Graybard, then looked at his two men.
 “Put away those swords!”

 Graybard looked at Josah.
-Life was less complex at Casselberry, but he cared for his companions.
+Life was less complex at Casselberry, but he grew to care for his companions.
 “I cannot Luka.
 I serve the Lady of Bon Abbi.”